mjtbasif/Roshun-Bhoot/README.md

 # Download

 We have worked on Windows version.
-To download the game on your PC from <a href="setup.exe">here</a>.
+Download the game on your PC from <a href="setup.exe">here</a>.